 The fight happened because you tried to play a drinking game called Green Glass Door with him.
 He was very mad that he could not figure out what was behind the Green Glass Door.
 It ruined his night, but not yours.

 You managed to acquire a bud light Lime-a-Rita bikini and attended a hot tub party DJed by Q Tip.
 You met some locals in the hot tub who invited you back to their house, where they smoked you up and let you pet their huge mountain dogs.
 You stumbled back to the hotel by foot and found your ex boyfriend curled up like a scared baby on the tiny couch.
-And that was absolutely hilarious to you.

 "Are you going to the Whatever USA prom?" you asked him.